usnistgov/800-63-3/sp800-63a/sec4_ial.md

 4. The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 6. All personally identifiable information (PII) collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.
 12. Exact matches of information used in the proofing process may be difficult to achieve due to multiple factors.
 The CSP MAY employ appropriate matching algorithms to account for differences in personal information and other relevant proofing data across multiple pieces of evidence, authoritative records, and third party records.
 Matching algorithms/rules used SHALL be publicly or community of interest available.
 For example, they MAY be included as part of the written policy or practice statement referenced above.
-13. The entire proofing transaction, including transactions that involve a third party, SHALL occur over mutually authenticated protected sessions.
+13. The entire proofing transaction, including transactions that involve a third party, SHALL occur over sessions/channels that protect confidentiality and integrity of all transactional, personal, and organizational data.
-13. The CSP MAY obtain additional confidence in remote identity proofing using risk mitigation measures such as geolocation, device characteristics, and behavioral characteristics, so long as additional mitigation approaches do not substitute for requirements contained herein.
+13. <a name="gr14"></a>The CSP MAY obtain additional confidence in remote identity proofing using risk mitigation measures such as geolocation, device characteristics, and behavioral characteristics, so long as additional mitigations do not substitute for requirements contained herein.
 14. Knowledge based verification (KBV) (sometimes referred to as knowledge based authentication (KBA)) is typically used to verify a claimed identity by testing the personal knowledge of the applicant against information obtained from public databases.
 The CSP MAY use KBV to resolve to a unique, claimed identity.
 The CSP MAY use KBV to verify the identity of an applicant provided the requirements in Section [Knowledge Based Verification Requirements](#kbv) are met.

 Regardless of whether the CSP is an agency or private sector provider, the following requirements apply to the agency offering or using the proofing service:

-1. If the CSP employs risk mitigation measures, the agency SHALL conduct a privacy risk assessment of these mitigation measures.
-Such assessments should include any privacy risk mitigations (e.g., limited retention, strict use limitations, notice, etc.) or other technological mitigations (e.g.,cryptography).The CSP SHALL NOT apply additional risk-based approaches without providing explicit notice of such approaches.
+1. If the CSP employs risk mitigation measures described in General Requirement [#14](#gr14) above, the agency SHALL conduct a privacy risk assessment of these mitigation measures.
+Such assessments should include any privacy risk mitigations (e.g., limited retention, strict use limitations, notice, etc.) or other technological mitigations (e.g.,cryptography).The CSP SHALL NOT apply additional risk mitigation approaches without providing explicit notice of such approaches.
 2. The agency SHALL consult with their Senior Agency Official for Privacy to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the Privacy Act.
 3. The agency SHALL publish a System of Records Notice to cover such collections, as applicable.
 4. The agency SHALL consult with their Senior Agency Official for Privacy to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the E-Government Act of 2002.